Romanian illustrator Andreea Dobrin Dinu shares her typical working day

 As for a typical working day, well…9 to 5?
 More like 8 to whenever things are done!
 I work in my home studio, a cute flat overlooking one of the “secret” inner gardens of Eppendorf, Hamburg.
 In this first year of starting things out it functioned well that it’s a space where I have a peaceful environment.
 When I draw I am so into it I can’t even listen to music.
 As I slide into my second year of the studio’s life it’s ever more clear that I need to actually experience and connect more to my local community.
 Also, a bigger space where I can actually get my hands dirty is also on my mind.

 SUMMERKID started with me erasing all of my previous work; it was a new visual language, vibrant, graphical, playful with a touch of humor.

 SUMMERKID started with me erasing all of my previous work and making just 10 drawings.
-I put them up on my studio’s website and I didn’t know if they were any good (I was not in my most confident phase) or if anybody would be interested in doing anything with them, but for my personal journey it was a new visual language, vibrant, graphical, playful with a touch of humor, incorporating all of my eastern European graphical heritage and I wanted to do more of it.
+I put them up on my studio’s website, but didn’t know if they were any good.
+I didn’t know if anybody would be interested in doing anything with them.
+But for my personal journey it was a new visual language, vibrant, graphical, and playful.
+It incorporated all of my eastern European graphical heritage and I wanted to do more of it.
 One year and several dozen drawings later, the studio’s body of work is a mix of editorial pieces such as the ones for Süddeutsche Zeitung Familie, Gute Leute Magazine, SUB25, Mask Magazine, some identity projects from which the largest one is Art Safari Bucharest, an yearly art fair in Romania and lots of personal work.

 A lot of what I drew in the past year takes its inspiration from my domestic environment and my relationship.
 I think there is a lot to discover in this micro universe of how we live and love.
 Humor and self-irony are not just a defence mechanism, but some of the main ingredients I use to expose bits of truth.